Palash90/site-assets/target/blogs/fearless-rust/write-test.md

 I draw the analogy of tough compilation rules of Rust to TDD.
 They may be hard to understand and conceive but once you do, your path is easier ahead.

 Memory bugs are definitely the most notorious category of bugs and have the potential to take life or crash a rocket.
-Rust tries most of this category bugs untill you are doing something `unsafe`.
+Rust tries to find most of this category bugs in compile time except you are doing something `unsafe`.
 We will talk more about all these in due course of time.

 The Setup
 =========